 Long Shot: Never Too Small to Dream Big by Chris Paul

 My boys love this story and ask for it regularly.
 The author, an NBA player, shares his story of overcoming adversity and beating the odds, because he wasn’t tall enough, to become an NBA basketball player.
 Although he wasn’t as tall as other players, he practiced relentlessly and persevered with the encouragement of his family.
-It’s a fun story with vibrant illustrations that reminds our kids that just about anything is possible with diligence and hard work.
+It’s a fun story with vibrant illustrations that reminds kids that just about anything is possible with diligence and hard work.

 All Are Welcome by Alexandra Penfold

-This cute story highlights the first day of school for young students of varies ethinicities, abilities, and appearances.
-It’s written in more of a poem format than a story, and has many great illustrations to reiterate to readers that we are all welcome together and that diversity is our strength.
+This cute story highlights the first day of school for young students of varies ethnicities, abilities, and appearances.
+It’s written in more of a poem format than a story and has many great illustrations to reiterate to readers that we are all welcome together and that diversity is our strength.
 My favorite page reads “We’re part of a community.
 Our strength is our diversity.
 A shelter from adversity.
 All are welcome here.”
 It’s a quick read and one that the littles are sure to enjoy.

 Jabari Jumps by Gaia Cornwall